 - When setting out chilled salads or other cold foods, consider placing the serving containers in a larger pan filled with ice to keep them cold.

 - Avoid packing mayonnaise and ice cream-based dishes that can turn bad or melt in the sun.

 While subs and other sandwiches are common alfresco fare, grilled foods are popular, too.
+Get inspiration from our top grilling recipes.
 If you plan to cook meats such as chicken, steak, hamburgers or hot dogs at your picnic site, heed these helpful hints:

 - Wrap raw meat, poultry or fish separately from cooked foods in airtight plastic containers or resealable plastic bags.